The Curriculum at Dollis Primary School

 Programmes of study for all the national curriculum subjects

 At Dollis Primary School we are proud of our cross-curricular approach to learning.
 Each term, year groups follow a lead topic, usually from the history, geography or science curriculum.
 This begins with a High Impact Starting Point to engage the children in the topic.
 Much of the English curriculum is taught through these lead topic areas.
-The phonics scheme used in the school (primarily KS1) is 'Letters and Sounds' (Oxford Owl).
+The phonics scheme used in the school (primarily Reception and KS1) is 'Sounds Write'.

 If you have any questions about the curriculum, please talk to your child's class teacher or a member of the Senior Leadership Team.